laurabaldassari/2019-500/README.md

 # 2019-500

-Main Web Site for all materials related to PQHS 500 in Spring 2019
+This is the main Web Site for all materials related to PQHS 500 in Spring 2019.

+The syllabus may be found at https://thomaselove.github.io/2019-500-syllabus/.